 Coast Guard, DHS.

-The Coast Guard proposes to change the operating schedule that governs the Norfolk Southern Railroad (NSRR) Vertical Lift Span Bridge across Tombigbee River, mile 44.90, near Jackson, between Washington and Clarke Counties, Alabama.
-This rule proposes to move the current on-site bridge tender control station to a geographically remote centralized control point located in Decatur, Alabama.
+The Coast Guard is changing the operating schedule that governs the Norfolk Southern Railroad (NSRR) vertical lift bridge across the Tombigbee River, mile 89.9, near Jackson, between Washington and Clarke Counties, Alabama.
+This rule moves the current onsite bridge tender control station to a geographically remote centralized control point located in Decatur, AL.

 Start Further Info